ruyiq/CSC413-Winter-2021-Neural-Networks-and-Deep-Learning/Programming Assignment/pa2/writeup-md/writeup-md.md

 ![training result](1c2b.png "Title")

 ####  C.3
-The trained result from UNet model seems to be the best out of these three models because:
+First of all, comparing the result obatined from UNet to the results from Part A and Part B, we see that:
 - the image obtained from skip connections seems to be the least blurry most among all three
 - the validation loss from UNet is 1.0512 after 25 epoch, which is smaller than 1.5848 (from Part A) and 1.1565 (from Part B).
-- the validation accuracy is 58.9% which is greater than 41.4% (from Part A) and 54.7%(from Part B).
+- the validation accuracy is 58.9% which is greater than 41.4% (from Part A) and 54.7% (from Part B).

+Therefore, we can conclude that skip connections does improve the validation loss and accuracy.

 Two reasons why skip connections might improve the performance of our CNN models are:
-- v
--  d
+- There are more learning parameters in skip connection models, which results in a better performance.
+For example, output of first layer and third layer are both the source of input for the fourth layer.
+But for the previous models, they only have output from the third layer as the source for the fourth layer.
+-  Skip connection concatenates the layers.
+By doing so, the features can be resused multiple time and thus a better result.
 ###  Part D: Object Detection
 ####  D.1 Fine-tuning from pre-trained models for object detection
 <img src="129.png" alt="d1" width="600"/>